BAER TESTING FOR DEAFNESS IN DOGS & CATS IN HUNT VALLEY, MD

 -

-BAER testing is performed to diagnose hearing loss in dogs and cats, particularly in cases where traditional behavioral hearing tests are not possible or reliable.
+BAER testing is performed to diagnose hearing loss in dogs and cats, confirm suspected deafness, and evaluate hearing in one or both ears.
+It is used particularly in cases where traditional behavioral hearing tests are not possible or reliable.
 It can also be used to monitor the progression of hearing loss and to assess the effectiveness of treatment.

 -